 Light sandwiches, fresh fruit, and easy desserts are perfect for a laid-back afternoon, a romantic date in the park, or even an al fresco date night in your own backyard.

-Picnic Menu Ideas for Family
+Best Picnic Food Ideas for Families

-If you’re looking for a picnic menu idea for your family, think easy foods that you can make ahead that everyone will enjoy.
+If you’re looking for a picnic menu idea for your family, think about easy foods that you can make ahead that everyone will enjoy.

 Finger foods, fresh fruit, and simple desserts are always a win.